chilung/NCTU_Adv_DNN_HW2/README.md

 "object-class" "x_center" "y_center" "width" "height"
 Where:
 "object-class" - integer object number from 0 to (classes-1)
-"x_center" "y_center" "width" "height" - float values relative to width and height of image, it can be equal from (0.0 to 1.0].
+"x_center", "y_center", "width", and "height" - float values relative to width and height of image, it can be equal from (0.0 to 1.0].
-For example: x = absolute_x / image_width or height = absolute_height / image_height.
+For example: x_center = absolute_x / image_width or height = absolute_height / image_height.
 attention: "x_center" "y_center" - are center of rectangle (are not top-left corner).
 </code></pre>